TianjinMouth/TeaML/README.md

 ## 📣 Overview

-Tea is a simple and design friendly automatic modeling learning framework.
+TeaML is a simple and design friendly automatic modeling learning framework.
 It can automatically model from beginning to end, and in the end, it will also help you output a model report about the model.

 - **Human-friendly**.
-Tea's code is straightforward, well documented and tested, which makes it very easy to understand and modify.
+TeaML's code is straightforward, well documented and tested, which makes it very easy to understand and modify.
 - **Built-in financial risk control field**.
-Tea built-in financial risk control field, it fits well with the use in the field of financial risk control, including WOE, and is very suitable for this scenario.
+TeaML built-in financial risk control field, it fits well with the use in the field of financial risk control, including WOE, and is very suitable for this scenario.
 - **Flexible**.
-Tea provides a variety of variable selection methods, each of which can be self-defined.
+TeaML provides a variety of variable selection methods, each of which can be self-defined.
 You can also assemble these algorithms in different order.
 - **Final Report**.
-Tea can provide you with a final version of the model report, so that you can find the details in your model.
+TeaML can provide you with a final version of the model report, so that you can find the details in your model.

 ## ✨ Our Goal